 Individual valuation - valuer jointly appointed by the owner and APHA

 This is used where there is no table valuation figure provided for a specific category, for example, if not enough sales data for a particular type of cattle has been gathered that month.
 Individual valuations are also used for buffalo and bison as table valuations cover cattle only.
 Usually an individual valuation is made by a valuer selected by APHA, whose appointment is agreed by both the owner and APHA.

 For an animal to fall within a pedigree category for TB valuation purposes it must be entered into the main section of a breeding book and have received a zootechnical certificate from a recognised breed society.
 Checks are made by APHA to confirm whether a pedigree certificate has been issued by the breed society.
-The full definition of a pedigree animal is contained in The Cattle Compensation (England) (Amendment) Order 2018.
+The full definition of a pedigree animal is contained in The Cattle Compensation (England) Order 2019.

 Where access to the breed pedigree certificate is not available at the time of valuation, the owner must provide a copy of the certificate to APHA by fax, email or post.
 The pedigree certificate must pre-date the relevant TB test results and be received within 10 calendar days of the reading date of the TB test.
 If no certificate is received within this time, the commercial value will be paid.

 Cows in the process of being graded-up (i.e. recently registered with the herd society, sired by a pedigree bull but born to non-pedigree, unregistered dams and therefore without full pedigree certification) will be valued asnon-pedigree stock.
 Any certificate bearing the words ‘Supplementary Register’ does not count as full pedigree certification.